MAPC/massbuilds/rails/README.md

 `POSTGRES_USER`: should be set to the development database postgres username `POSTGRES_DEV_HOST`: should be set to the host of the development database `POSTGRES_PASSWORD`: should be set to the password of the development database username

+### Latitude and Longitude Script
+If you run into an error about a development or edit not containing latitude or longitude as a required property, you might need to run `rake database:populate_long_lat` to populate the latitude and longitude fields from the point field.